MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 **Trials**: You can try AI Builder for free in an organization’s tenants that don’t have AI Builder credits.
 In this case, AI Builder capacity is linked to the user and doesn't need to be allocated.

 As consumption is reset each month, the amount of credit to purchase and/or allocate should be the consumption of a single month.
 Unused credits don't roll over to the next month.
-With a 1 million credits Add-on purchased and allocated to a single environment, the environment can consume up to 1 million credit per month.
+With a 1 million credits add-on purchased and allocated to a single environment, the environment can consume up to 1 million credits per month.
 Assuming this environment consumes 800,000 credits each month, then total consumption of the year would be 9.6 million credits.

 ## Learn more